 After they had spent several years in exile, a major rift between Edward and his erstwhile ally, the powerful Richard Neville, known as 'Warwick the Kingmaker' forced Warwick to flee to France.
-In a subtle stroke of diplomacy, Louis XI of France, known as the Spider, reconciled the discontented Warwick with the Lancastrian queen, no mean feat, since they were bitter enemies and Margaret had executed Warwick's father, Salisbury.
+In a subtle stroke of diplomacy, Louis XI of France, known as the Spider, reconciled the discontented Warwick with the Lancastrian queen, no mean feat since they were bitter enemies and Margaret had executed Warwick's father, Salisbury.
 Warwick is reported to have spent hours on his knees before Margaret would consent to the alliance.
 His younger daughter, Anne Neville, was formally betrothed to Edward of Lancaster at the Château d'Amboise in France.
-As a compliment to his new allies, Louis made Edward godfather to his son Charles.
+As a complement to his new allies, Louis made Edward a godfather to his son Charles.
 Edward was married to Anne Neville at Angers Cathedral, probably on 13 December 1470.

-Warwick duly invaded England on Margaret's behalf in 1470, resulting in the flight of Edward IV to Burgundy and the release of Henry VI from the Tower of London and his brief re-instatement as king.
+Warwick duly invaded England on Margaret's behalf in 1470, resulting in the flight of Edward IV to Burgundy and the release of Henry VI from the Tower of London and his brief reinstatement as king.
 A sad and pitiful figure, he was paraded through the streets of London in a shabby blue gown by George Neville, Archbishop of York and set up as a puppet King, whom the ambitious Warwick ruled through.Memorial to Edward of Westminster, Prince of Wales at Tewkesbury Abbey

 Margaret and Edward set sail for England on 24th March and landed the day the Battle of Barnet was fought to learn the disastrous news of Warwick's defeat and death.
 She marched her forces to join with the Lancastrians in Wales, led by Jasper Tudor, the half-brother of Henry VI, with Edward IV, aware that he must strike swiftly to contain the threat, in pursuit.
 On 3rd May, a very hot day, the weary Lancastrian forces pitched camp for the night at Tewkesbury.
-King Edward forced his army on in attempt to halt Margaret's progress before she reached Wales and reinforcements, finally stopping some 3 miles from the Lancastrians forcing them to meet him in battle.Anne Neville with her two husbands, Edward, Prince of Wales and Richard III
+King Edward forced his army on in an attempt to halt Margaret's progress before she reached Wales and reinforcements, finally stopping some 3 miles from the Lancastrians forcing them to meet him in battle.Anne Neville with her two husbands, Edward, Prince of Wales and Richard III

 An alternative version was given by three other sources: The Great Chronicle of London, Polydore Vergil and Edward Hall, which was the version used by Shakespeare.
 This records, that Edward, having survived the battle, was taken captive and brought before King Edward IV who was with George, Duke of Clarence; Richard, Duke of Gloucester; and William, Lord Hastings.
-The king received the prince graciously, and asked why he had taken up arms against him.
+The king received the prince graciously and asked why he had taken up arms against him.
 The prince replied proudly and defiantly, "I came to recover my father's heritage."
 The king then struck the prince across his face with his gauntlet hand and those present with the king then suddenly stabbed Prince Edward with their swords.
 Prince Edward was buried at Tewkesbury Abbey.

 Queen Margaret, defeated at last by the death of the son she had fought so long and hard for, was taken captive by William Stanley at the end of the battle and imprisoned.
-His widow, Anne Neville, was remarried to Edward IV's youngest bother, Richard, Duke of Gloucester, later Richard III.
+His widow, Anne Neville, was remarried to Edward IV's youngest brother, Richard, Duke of Gloucester, later Richard III.